Ecosystem service: Economics

+To provide an example of a cost comparison: The land of the United States Department of Defense is said to provide substantial ecosystem services to local communities, including benefits to carbon storage, resiliency to climate, and endangered species habitat.
+As of 2020, the Eglin Air Force Base is said to provide about $110 million in ecosystem services per year, $40 million more than if no base was present.

 Payments

 Management and policy

 Although monetary pricing continues with respect to the valuation of ecosystem services, the challenges in policy implementation and management are significant and considerable.
 The administration of common pool resources has been a subject of extensive academic pursuit.
 From defining the problems to finding solutions that can be applied in practical and sustainable ways, there is much to overcome.
 Considering options must balance present and future human needs, and decision-makers must frequently work from valid but incomplete information.
 Existing legal policies are often considered insufficient since they typically pertain to human health-based standards that are mismatched with necessary means to protect ecosystem health and services.
 In 2000, to improve the information available, the implementation of an Ecosystem Services Framework has been suggested (ESF), which integrates the biophysical and socio-economic dimensions of protecting the environment and is designed to guide institutions through multidisciplinary information and jargon, helping to direct strategic choices.

 As of 2005 Local to regional collective management efforts were considered appropriate for services like crop pollination or resources like water.
 Another approach that has become increasingly popular during the 1990s is the marketing of ecosystem services protection.
 Payment and trading of services is an emerging worldwide small-scale solution where one can acquire credits for activities such as sponsoring the protection of carbon sequestration sources or the restoration of ecosystem service providers.
 In some cases, banks for handling such credits have been established and conservation companies have even gone public on stock exchanges, defining an evermore parallel link with economic endeavors and opportunities for tying into social perceptions.
 However, crucial for implementation are clearly defined land rights, which are often lacking in many developing countries.
 In particular, many forest-rich developing countries suffering deforestation experience conflict between different forest stakeholders.
 In addition, concerns for such global transactions include inconsistent compensation for services or resources sacrificed elsewhere and misconceived warrants for irresponsible use.
 As of 2001, another approach focused on protecting ecosystem service biodiversity hotspots.
 Recognition that the conservation of many ecosystem services aligns with more traditional conservation goals (i.e. biodiversity) has led to the suggested merging of objectives for maximizing their mutual success.
 This may be particularly strategic when employing networks that permit the flow of services across landscapes, and might also facilitate securing the financial means to protect services through a diversification of investors.